xrayfortytwo/templategeneration/README.md

         destination=./tmp/template.temp

 ### TODOs and flaws

-    * Only Object Grammars are excepted (no | in grammar rule)
+    - Only Object Grammars are excepted (no | in grammar rule)
-    * for a good result in json representation elements in rules need to be distinct.
+    - For a good result in json representation elements in rules need to be distinct.
     Unless a bit more manual enhancement of the grammar is needed.

 ### Related work

-    * "A Formal Way from Text to Code Templates" by Guido Wachsmuth (Humboldt-Universität zu Berlin)
+    - "A Formal Way from Text to Code Templates" by Guido Wachsmuth (Humboldt-Universität zu Berlin)